 The cleaning activity of the enzymes does not stop at this temperature but is does lessen as the temperature increases or decreases.
 The cleaning performance of detergents is not impacted by the temperatures used in our healthcare industry for cleaning or decontamination, for manual cleaning, or by scope washers, ultrasonic cleaners, automated washers, and case cart washers.

-Surgical Instrument washer using an enzyme detergent lubricant surgical instrument cleaner, and the proper cycle times and temperatures, delivered sterile surgical instruments.
-An APIC study demonstrated that a surgical instrument washer using an enzyme surgical cleaners with detergents and lubricant rendered surgical instruments and utensils tested were sterile at the completion of the washing process.
+Surgical Instrument washer using an enzyme detergent lubricant surgical instrument cleaner with proper cycle times and temperatures, delivered sterile surgical instruments.
+An APIC study demonstrated that a surgical instrument washer using proper time and temperatures, with an enzyme detergent surgical cleaner rendered surgical instruments and utensils hat were sterile at the completion of the washing process.

 Common misunderstandings exist pertaining to the application of enzymatic enzyme detergents including the times and temperatures for optimal cleaning outcomes.
 Although generalities can be misleading for specific applications there parameters for the use of enzymatic detergents that can render a high probability of excellent cleaning outcomes.

 The optimal dosage rate (ounces diluted per carrier solution, usually neutral pH water) is a function of the types of enzymes and the concentration level of enzymes.
 Manufacturers tend to state dosage rates for their products but those dosage rates can only be used as a guideline and not accurately used for specific applications.
 The dosage rates use by the healthcare professional that is cleaning or decontaminating a medical device must be determined based on the amount and hydration level of the soil, stains, and mineral encrustations on that medical device.

 What are the four enzyme surgical instrument cleaners necessary to remove surgical instrument bioburden?